Using the JAWS Scripts For Microsoft Teams

 There are no plans to continue updating that revision, though some of the below enhancements are included there.

-Important: The BX Update feature for updating scripts will not work as a means of updating to revision 193 or later from an older revision.
-It is necessary to run the appropriate script installer.
+Important: The BX Update feature for updating scripts will not work as a means of updating to

 The following changes apply to both the current revision and revision 193: